 Scotiabank has two levels of premium banking, the mid-range Preferred Package, or the top-tier Ultimate Package.
 Preferred requires a $4,000 balance to waive $15.95/month fees, while Ultimate takes $5,000 to waive $30.95/month.

-Cards eligible for a fee waiver include their core roster of the Scotiabank Gold American Express, Scotiabank Passport Visa Infinite, and Scotiabank Momentum Visa Infinite.
-These options provide an array of long-term appeal, including high earn rates on groceries and restaurants, lounge passes, and no foreign transaction fees.
+Cards eligible for a fee waiver include their core roster of the Scotiabank Gold American Express, Scotiabank Passport Visa Infinite, Scotiabank Momentum Visa Infinite, and Scotiabank Value Visa Card.
+Most of these options provide an array of long-term appeal, including high earn rates on groceries and restaurants, lounge passes, and no foreign transaction fees.

 One strategy would be to open a Preferred account in your first year with the card, then upgrade to Ultimate in the second year for only an extra $1,000 minimum balance.
 Your rates of return would be 3.5% in the first year, and 2.8% thereafter.